lxj616/rebrickr/README.md

       * Add support for smoke animations
       * Add support for rigid bodies
       * Write override for 'object.move_to_layer' that moves all frames from animation to another layer
+  * Known issues:
+      * In snapchat hotdog file, source moves when model created then deleted (origin stays).
+      * In walking man file, source's origin moves when model created then deleted (object stays).